 - Wear loose-fitting cotton clothing.

-- Change clothes and bedsheets on a regular basis.
+- Change clothes and bedsheets daily.

 - Use a mild laundry detergent if clothes or linens seem to be irritating the skin.

 Lotions or creams that contain antihistamines should not be used for chickenpox.
 But sometimes antihistamines that are taken by mouth will help relieve itching.

 - Antihistamines taken by mouth may help prevent you or your child from scratching the rash and blisters, especially during sleep.